teateatea/heartbreaker/A/Classes/Holy-Men/Traditions/Mystic of Vymjir.md

 Gain **Favour** with the Restless One by studying his tenets, and choosing your own destiny.
 To illustrate:

 ***1 Point of Favour***
-- Take notes while researching.
+- Take written notes while researching.
-- Share actionable knowledge.
+- Share useful, actionable knowledge.
 - Perform a sermon.
-- *one more would be good.*
+- Reveal a secret to those who don't know it.

 ***5 Points of Favour***
 - Help an unsupported person find independence.